Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

 Another, less obvious tactic for creating simple, high-level interfaces, is to standardize the API as much as possible.
 As a counter-example, motors in the FTC SDK are often controlled via the function 'setPower()', whereas servos are most often controlled via 'setPosition()'.
 In isolation, this isn't a big deal, but as more advanced features and approaches are implemented, these subtleties can propagate through your codebase to such an extent that forgetting a single function name may cause hours of head-scratching.

-This brings us to easy-ftc's API
+This brings us to easy-ftc's API.

 ## API